Program Presented by Panavision

 About the American Film Institute (AFI)

 The American Film Institute (AFI) is a nonprofit organization with a mandate to champion the moving image as an art form.
 Established in 1967, AFI launched the first comprehensive history of American film and sparked the movement for film preservation in the United States.
 In 1969, AFI opened the doors of the AFI Conservatory, a graduate-level program to train narrative filmmakers.
+The Conservatory, which counts Deniese Davis, Affonso Gonçalves, Susannah Grant, Matthew Libatique, David Lynch, Melina Matsoukas and Rachel Morrison as Alumni, is ranked the #1 film school in America.
 AFI’s enduring traditions include the AFI Life Achievement Award, which honors the masters for work that has stood the test of time; AFI AWARDS, which celebrates the creative ensembles of the most outstanding screen stories of the year; and scholarly efforts such as the AFI Catalog of Feature Films and the AFI Archive that preserve film history for future generations.
-AFI exhibition programs include AFI FEST, AFI DOCS and year-round exhibition at the AFI Silver Theatre and Cultural Center in Maryland.
-Other pioneering programs include workshops aimed at increasing diversity in the storytelling community, including AFI DWW and the AFI Cinematography Intensive for Women.
-AFI’s newest program is AFI Movie Club, a daily global engagement for those who love the movies.
+AFI exhibition programs include AFI FEST and year-round exhibition at the AFI Silver Theatre and Cultural Center in Maryland.
+AFI Movie Club is a destination for movie lovers from around the world to celebrate and engage with the art form every day.
+Other pioneering programs include workshops aimed at increasing diversity in the storytelling community, including AFI DWW+ and the AFI Cinematography Intensive for Women.
 Read about all of these programs and more at AFI.com and follow us on social media at Facebook.com/AmericanFilmInstitute, YouTube.com/AFI, Twitter.com/AmericanFilm and Instagram.com/AmericanFilmInstitute.

 About the AFI Conservatory